Traffic Offense Lawyer in Wake County

 An attorney from Coolidge Law Firm can represent you in court and negotiate with prosecutors to get your charges reduced or dismissed.
 We may also be able to seek a prayer for judgment continued (PJC), which means you plead guilty but the court does not issue judgment.
 PJCs should only be used in certain circumstances.

 It is important to take every criminal charge seriously, including speeding tickets.
 An attorney can help you obtain the best results possible.
 For any driving violation, contact a skilled Raleigh traffic offense lawyer.
 We have successfully helped thousands of Wake County driver’s keep their records clean.
 At Coolidge Law Firm, we represent clients throughout Wake County, including Raleigh, Cary, Mooresville, Garner, Holly Springs, Wendell and Rolesville.
-Call us at (919) 239-8448 for a free consultation.
+Call us at (919) 239-8448 or fill out the contact form below for a free consultation.